-This looks sensible, but is one of the biggest mistakes you can make in strategic balanced scorecard design.
-It suggests that the contents of the Patient and stakeholder perspective contains “what do we need to do!”.
+This looks sensible, but is one of the BIGGEST mistakes you can make in strategic balanced scorecard design.
+It suggests that the contents of the Patient and stakeholder perspective contains “what we need to do!”.

 This is a common mistake.
 The clue to recognising the mistake, is in the name.
 Being the patient or stakeholder perspective, it should contain their perspective on things, NOT the perspective of what the organisation wants or plans to do.

 These customer objectives are in effect outcomes for the beneficiaries.
 Read more about how to properly do outcome thinking and work.

 Please, if you follow the advice in this paper, do not make this mistake.
 Make sure you get the perspective of your patients and stakeholders.
 In fact you should consider who those wider stakeholders actually are….

 Whilst we are on the subject of this external perspective, the name ‘stakeholders’ misses two key groups.
 Sure they might be amongst stakeholders, but that word hides a multitude of things and it is better to be explicit.